 Shishito peppers are one of those firecracker chilies where one in ten brings an extra special punch of heat.
 That’s what makes them a ton of fun to eat.
 Padrón chilies share that trait, 90% of the time they are relatively mild, but every so often you get an explosive surprise.

-Padrón peppers are hotter than shishito, 500 to 2,500 Scoville heat units compared to the 100 to 500 of a shishito.
+Padrón peppers are hotter than shishito, 500 to 2,500 Scoville heat units compared to the 50 to 200 of a shishito.
 So there’s a significant heat difference.
 That sudden hot shishito is only as hot as the mildest Padrón.
 And one of those explosive Padrón chilies will rival the heat of a mild jalapeño.
 Both of these chilies, though, live in the mild sector of the pepper scale, so most anyone can enjoy this spiciness.

 In terms of flavor, the Padrón is nuttier and earthier than the shishito (which has highlights of citrus with a touch of grassiness and a hint of smoke), so the taste is not quite on par.
 Still, the explosive quality and overall mildness of these chilies make them good matches.

-Your supermarket alternative: Bell pepper
+Your fresh supermarket alternative: Bell pepper

 It’s not a sexy choice, but it’s the best you’ll come across when you have limited options.
 The bell, of course, has zero heat to it, so it’s not technically a hot pepper.
 But truly, the shishito is barely a blip on the Scoville scale in terms of overall heat itself, so it’s closer to the bell than most other chilies.